 Cost: The cost of going abroad for a gap year can be astronomical and can place students into even further debt before they’ve even started.
 The idea of working can help this, but if you’re going abroad, you have to apply for visas and all sorts which certainly cause more problems than they solve, especially when you have to get a bank account in the country you’re going to and all the rigmarole that comes with it.

 Year Behind: You’re now a year behind your friends.
 Your friends are going to university, and you’re still waiting a year before you can go.
 There is nothing worse than seeing your friends go to the next step in their lives and you’re still yet to join them in it, it’s worth getting used to seeing your friends at university while you have to wait a year.

 Planning: You’ll have to plan extensively for your gap year.
-It doesn’t matter where you’re going, you’ll have to plan, and you’ll have to make sure that it is achievable within the year, because let’s not forget that you have university the year after!
+It doesn’t matter where you’re going, you’ll have to plan, and you’ll have to make sure that it is achievable within the year, because let’s not forget, you have university the year after!
 Although a year is a long time, it will go very quickly, so do the essentials, don’t faff around with stuff you don’t need to be doing.

 Year Late to Work: Of course many people take a year out to work, but many going abroad are actually delaying the time that it will take them to get into work, and the older you are, the harder it becomes to get a job.
 You have to really think if it is worth delaying the opportunity to begin work, especially if you don’t know what you’re going to be doing during said gap year.